jbcodeforce/aws-studies/docs/monitoring/monitoring.md

 The target of the alarm may be to stop, reboot, terminate, recover of an EC2 instance, trigger an Auto Scaling Action for EC2, or send notification to SNS.

+You can use the stop or terminate actions to help you save money when you no longer need an instance to be running.
+You can create an Amazon CloudWatch alarm that monitors an Amazon EC2 instance and automatically reboots the instance.
+The reboot alarm action is recommended for Instance Health Check failures.

 ## CloudWatch Event

 Is now [EventBridge](../serverless/eventbridge.md), a more generic event-driven, serverless managed service.